Background Reading:

 If you need materials (books, articles, recordings, videos, etc.) that you cannot find in the library catalog, use our interlibrary loan service.

-Your instructor should tell you which citation style he or she wants you to use.
+Your instructor should tell you which citation style they want you to use.
 Click on the appropriate link below to learn how to format your paper and cite your sources according to a particular style.